 The Contractor will implement the Storm Water Pollution Prevention Plan (SWPPP) during this phase by installing the required inlet protection for the existing catch basins.

-Construction duration is shown on the Phasing Plans.
+Construction duration is shown on the phasing exhibits in Appendix A.

 2.a.2.
 Phase 2 Activities